benjishults/bitnots/README.md

 ## Run tests

+Be sure to edit the `.properties` files in the `config` folder.

 ```bash
 mvn clean install
 ```

 Some tests have problems if you use JVM 8.
 JVM 11 works well.
+(I use 11.J9.)

 ## Enhanced testing